jianxyou/storefront/README.md

 # storefront

-A django backend-project, practiced APis development, and some advanced APi concepts.
+A django backend-project, practiced Apis development, and some advanced Api concepts.

  RESTful Apis